Uche Odoh

-Uche Odoh (born 30 August 1989) is a Nigerian filmmaker, photographer and model who became popular by joining the 2007 edition of the Amstel Malta Box Office Competition.
+Uche Odoh (born 30 August 1989) is a Nigerian filmmaker, photographer and model who rose to prominence after participating in the 2007 Amstel Malta Box Office competition.

 Early life and education

-Uche was born in Enugu State in the eastern part of Nigeria, on 30 August 1989.
+Odoh was born in Enugu State, Nigeria, on 30 August 1989.
 She studied agronomy at the Enugu State University of Science and Technology for her bachelor's degree.
 In 2011, she attended a short film course with Del-York International, facilitated by the New York Film Academy and this set off her curiosity for film and TV.
-She has gone on to obtain a diploma in film production from Vancouver Film School Canada in 2015 and a master's degree in film and TV production from MetFilm School London in 2023.
+She obtained a diploma in film production from Vancouver Film School, Canada, in 2015 and a master's degree in film and TV production from MetFilm School, London, in 2023.

 Career

-Uche's foray into entertainment began with her participation in the 2007 edition of the Amstel Malta Box Office Competition.
-She then began her career as a model featuring in billboard campaigns for Sprite, MTN, Airtel, music videos for Wizkid, Bracket, BankyW before turning to photography and filmmaking.
+Odoh's foray into entertainment began with her participation in the 2007 edition of the Amstel Malta Box Office competition.
+She then began her career as a model featuring in billboard campaigns for Sprite, MTN, Airtel, as well as appearing in music videos for Wizkid, Bracket and Banky W, before transitioning into photography and filmmaking.

-After moving back to Lagos Nigeria in 2015, Uche went on to work with the CMA Group as a director and producer, creating and producing lifestyle shows for their fashion channel Spice TV and also Trybe TV.
-In 2017, she left to work in Nollywood and under the tutelage of one of Nigeria's top director Tope Oshin, Uche developed skills working as a line producer, production manager, casting director and a first assistant director.
-Notably Uche worked as a 1st assistant director in Nollywood Blockbusters such as King of Boys, Up North, Christmas Is Coming amongst others.
+After moving back to Lagos, Nigeria, in 2015, Odoh worked with the CMA Group as a director and producer, creating and producing lifestyle shows for their fashion channel Spice TV and also Trybe TV.
+In 2017, she left to work in Nollywood, where she trained under Tope Oshin and gained experience as a line producer, production manager, casting director and a first assistant director.
+Odoh worked as a first assistant director on films including King of Boys, Up North, and Christmas Is Coming.